Are you visiting South Africa for the first time? Below are 10 things you should know before going 😉

 One of the reasons people visit South Africa is to go on a game drive, as locals refer to safari.

-So it’s important to know before you going that the best season for safari at Kruger and most wildlife parks is during the dry season (from May to September).
+So it’s important to know before traveling to South Africa that the best season for safari at Kruger and most wildlife parks is during the dry season (from May to September).

 I went on safari in several parks and noticed the big difference the vegetation can make while spotting animals…